2. Configure monitoring and observability

 ## What's next

-Your monitoring and observability stack is now configured!
-In the next step, you'll [deploy the vLLM inference service](/products/cks/tutorials/deploy-vllm-inference/3-deploy-vllm).
+Your monitoring and observability stack is now configured, and the namespace, model cache, Hugging Face secret, and Grafana dashboard required by the inference workload are in place.
+In the next step, you [deploy the vLLM inference service](/products/cks/tutorials/deploy-vllm-inference/3-deploy-vllm).